Installation Cellulose

 -

-Both cellulose and fiberglass are energy-efficient insulation materials, but cellulose has a slight edge due to its higher R-value.
+CelluloseBoth cellulose and fiberglass are energy-efficient insulation materials, but cellulose has a slight edge due to its higher R-value.
 The R-value for cellulose insulation is approximately 3.2 to 3.8 per inch, while fiberglass insulation typically has an R-value of 2.2 to 2.7 per

 -

-While there are certain advantages of having a paper-based insulation, there are also some notable disadvantages.
+Pros and Cons of CelluloseWhile there are certain advantages of having a paper-based insulation, there are also some notable disadvantages.

 -

-• Easy Installation – Cellulose comes in small pieces and there are many ways to install it, so it fits well with most homes structures but can be very messy to install.
+Advantages of cellulose include:• Low-price – Because cellulose is primarily made out of paper, it s an even more inexpensive form of insulation at about 75% of the cost of fiberglass. • Easy Installation – Cellulose comes in small pieces and there are many ways to install it, so it fits well with most homes structures but can be very messy to install.